 Harm reduction is less about policies and more about taking care of one another, creating a culture of care, and caring enough to confront another member if they are demonstrating harmful behaviors.

-Tri Sigma partners with EverFi, to provide high-quality, interactive, prevention programming.
+- GreekLifeEdu - Tri Sigma partners with Vector Solutions to provide high-quality, interactive, prevention programming.
 Tri Sigma requires all collegiate members and new members to complete an online program called GreekLifeEdu which includes information on safe alcohol use, hazing prevention, and sexual assault prevention.
 This online education will empower members to make well-informed decisions about issues that affect their college years and beyond.

-In-person experiential programming is provided annually to student leaders and triennially for collegiate chapters.
+In-person experiential programming is provided to student leaders and collegiate chapters. including:

-Prevention Institute.
-Collegiate leaders who focus on harm reduction (Honor Council and the VP of harm reduction attend an annual Prevention Institute.
-The Prevention Institute is led by a team of trained volunteers called the SAFE Team.
+- Prevention Institute - A biennial in-person program focused on helping students develop the skills needed to create their own local prevention plan, including chapter retreats to proactively prevent high-risk behaviors within their chapter.
 This program won the 2020 AFA/CoHEASAP Award for Outstanding Alcohol/Other Drug Prevention Program award.
 Programs that demonstrate creativity and overall effectiveness in alcohol/other drug abuse awareness and education; or leadership that supports the elimination of high-risk drinking behavior.

-Sigmas Striving for Safety.
-In addition to facilitating the Prevention Institute, these volunteers assist assigned chapters with safe event management and organize visits to local chapters to host a weekend-long harm reduction program for all chapter members.
-The goal is for each chapter to receive a proactive visit once a triennium.
-The day-long program focuses on engaging all members in being a harm reductionist, building communication and conflict resolution skills, and identifying and confronting high-risk behaviors in their community.
+- Sigmas Striving for Safety - In addition to facilitating the Prevention Institute, SAFE Team volunteers assist assigned chapters with safe event management and organize visits to local chapters to host a weekend-long harm reduction program for all chapter members.
+The goal is for each chapter to receive a proactive visit each triennium.
+The day-long program focuses on engaging all members in being harm reductionists, building communication and conflict resolution skills, and identifying and confronting high-risk behaviors in their community.

 Tri Sigma is a sponsor of the Anti-Hazing Hotline, an anonymous hotline that anyone can use to report hazing.
 It is a toll-free number.
 We encourage all sisters, new members, parents, etc. to call (888) NOT-HAZE or (888) 668-4293 if you have any concerns about hazing in your chapter.
 You may also complete an online form.

-If you would rather speak to someone who directly works with the chapter, please call our National Headquarters (540-459-4212) and ask to speak with the chapter’s assistant/associate director of chapter services.
+If you would rather speak to someone who directly works with the chapter, please call our National Headquarters (540-459-4212) and ask to speak with the chapter’s associate director of chapter services.
 It is our common practice to keep those who report concerns anonymous.
-It is helpful to know the caller’s name and phone number for follow-up questions.
-If you would rather email concerns, please send concerns and documentation to email@example.com.
+It is helpful to know the caller's name and phone number for follow-up questions.
+Concerns and documentation may also be emailed to email@example.com.

-Download a copy – Policies and Position Statements.
-Please note additional procedures are included in officer manuals or as part of our social event planning process.
+For more information, download Tri Sigma National Policies and Position Statements (2023).
+Note: Additional procedures are included in officer manuals or as part of our social event planning process.